 Forming a sole proprietorship is a painless process.
 Here are some aspects of starting a business where sole proprietorships stand out:

 No Formation Cost

-Compared to other types of businesses, sole proprietorships require no official formation documents, which means you don’t have to pay an LLC filing fee or other annual fees.
+Compared to other types of businesses, sole proprietorships don’t require any official formation documents or state registration, which means you don’t have to pay a filing fee or other annual fees.
 If you wish to operate your business under a name other than your own, however, you need to file a DBA (doing business as), which comes with a filing fee of between $10 and $100, depending on the state.

 Minimal Formation Requirements

 Not only is starting a sole proprietorship less costly than starting an LLC, but it’s also much more straightforward.
 A sole proprietor operating a business under their own name without employees can use their social security number instead of obtaining an employer identification number (EIN) for tax purposes.
 The only thing you need to legally operate is the appropriate business license for your profession, such as a building health permit for running a restaurant.

 Simple Taxation Process

 Sole proprietorship owners don’t have to worry about separate tax returns for their business since all profits and losses are accounted for on their personal tax returns.

 Sole proprietorships have their benefits, but they also put business owners in a risky position.
 Let’s take a look at some of the cons:

 Sole proprietors operate their business under their own name, so personal and business assets are not legally separated.
 This is referred to as full personal liability, and it puts sole proprietors in a risky position when starting a new business.
 Unfortunately, sole proprietors could sustain serious personal losses in the event of bankruptcy or legal action being taken against the business.